 - 322. It has been suggested that Anglia Square is the most sustainable site in Norwich, due to its proximity to the city centre and the potential for expanding public transport.
 However, a sustainable site does not necessarily lead to a sustainable development.
 That depends on the nature of the development that takes place.
 CYC wants to see a truly sustainable development that is low carbon, provides good housing meeting the needs of the city, fits the heritage and historic character of the city and is healthy.
 This means reaching low levels of air pollutants as quickly as possible.
 The proposal does not tackle air pollution as quickly as possible, therefore it is not sustainable and would not be good for Norwich. - 323.
-It is clear from the annual average daily traffic data used for the air quality assessment (AQA) that traffic would increase, particularly on the west and north west side of the development.
+It is clear from the annual average daily traffic data used for the air quality assessment (AQA) that traffic would increase, particularly on the west and north west side of the development241.
 The St Augustines Street gyratory is a key transport feature which distributes traffic in this part of Norwich, from the south and city centre, from the inner ring road and from the north (Aylsham Road and Sprowston Road).
 Without the development, the clockwise flow of traffic would increase slightly by 2031.
 With the development, traffic levels around the gyratory would increase significantly. - 324.
-There would be a 15.5% increase in traffic approaching the development area down Edward Street (north), and a 53.6% increase in traffic approaching and leaving the car park in Edward Street (south).
-Other streets show increases too, such as Pitt Street (9.6%).
+There would be a 15.5% increase in traffic approaching the development area down Edward Street (north), and a 53.6% increase in traffic approaching and

-&lt;sup>240 The closing submissions, which are summarised here, are at CYC14
+240 The closing submissions, which are summarised here, are at CYC14

-&lt;sup>241 Appendix B of Ms Hobson's proof (WH8/3)
+241 Appendix B of Ms Hobson's proof (WH8/3)

-- 325. The western and north western edges of the site are close to locations where air quality is of most concern, including the proposed ground floor dwellings in Block B, the existing flats at 8 to 22 Edward Street and Dalymond Court and existing dwellings on St Augustines Street, which is already congested at peak times.
-The annual NO2 objective applies to numbers 13 and 52 St Augustines Street, which have been monitored by the Council for years.
+- leaving the car park in Edward Street (south).
+Other streets show increases too, such as Pitt Street (9.6%)242. - 325.
+The western and north western edges of the site are close to locations where air quality is of most concern, including the proposed ground floor dwellings in Block B, the existing flats at 8 to 22 Edward Street and Dalymond Court and existing dwellings on St Augustines Street, which is already congested at peak times.
+The annual NO2 objective applies to numbers 13 and 52 St Augustines Street, which have been monitored by the Council for years243.
 DT11 has never been legal.
-Even with the low bias factor used for the 2018 data, it still measured 44.4 $\mu$ g/m.
-For the previous 5 years it was always above 48 $\mu$ g/m.
-The Council's uncorrected 2019 data has it as 52 $\mu$ g/m.
-These are serious on-going exceedances. - 326.
+Even with the low bias factor used for the 2018 data, it still measured 44.4 μ g/m3.
+For the previous 5 years it was always above 48 μ g/m3.
+The Council's uncorrected 2019 data has it as 52 μ g/m3.
+These are serious ongoing exceedances. - 326.
 The proposal would attract traffic to this part of the city.
 It would increase traffic levels in St Augustines Street by over 8%, or over 13% if background traffic growth is included.
 This is not appropriate or sustainable.
 It would be preferable to refuse consent for this proposal and allow planners and other developers to come forward with a design for a truly sustainable development.